Hijack the Seas: Tsunami

 Which it was because I had seen this place before.

-They’d created a town with an underground mall in the desert outside Vegas, complete with a portal system with no rivals I knew of anywhere.
-It not only connected the covens’ enclaves around the world to each other, allowing them to maintain their independence and way of life outside of the Circle’s control, but it also had connections to Faerie.
+The local covens had created a town with an underground mall in the desert outside Vegas, complete with a portal system with no rivals I knew of anywhere.
+It not only connected the covens’ enclaves around the world to each other, allowing them to maintain their way of life outside the control of the Silver Circle, the world’s leading magical authority, but it also had connections to Faerie.
 I remembered traders of all sorts striding up and down this street, levitating pallets of goods behind them, buying and selling and chatting with the colorful part-fey, part-humans that had found a home here.

 And since the wards that had protected the complex hadn’t been able to extinguish the fire, I was pretty sure I knew what kind it had been.
 The gods brooked no rivals.
 It was something that the coven’s patented go-to-ground model for survival had had no chance against.